04/01/2014 - MULLINS, SC (WMBF)- A fire burned about 60-acres of pasture on Tuesday, according to Mullins Fire and Rescue Chief Robert Stetson.

-MULLINS, SC (WMBF) - A fire burned about 60 acres of pasture on Tuesday.
 What began as a controlled agricultural burn soon engulfed the entire plot of land.
-Mullins Firefighters were the first on the scene, but soon called for backup after realizing the potential danger of the fire spreading.
+Mullins firefighter crews were first on the scene but soon called for backup after realizing the potential danger of the fire.

-"Because we saw how extensive it was and the size of it, the main objective - it wasn't going to hurt anything out here but pasture.
-So what we were trying to do was focus on residences and exposures," Stetson said.
+"Because we saw how extensive it was and the size of it, [we knew] the main objective", said Stetson.
+"It wasn't going to hurt anything out here but pasture, so what we were trying to do was focus on residences and exposures."

-Chief Stetson says about 50 firefighters were on scene for about three hours.
-The fire was extinguished, but there were still remaining hotspots that they treated with water before leaving the scene.
+Chief Stetson said about 50 firefighters were on scene for about three hours.
+The fire was distinguished but there were still remaining hotspots they treated with water before leaving the scene.

-At around 7 p.m. they were called back to a small fire in the area.
-Chief Stetson believes an ember from the previous fire went airborne and into the woods.
-He says they will be checking on the area every few hours and the South Carolina Forestry Commission was also on the scene overnight to create a fire break and prevent it from spreading.
+Around 7 p.m., firefighters were called back to a small fire in the area.
+Chief Stetson beliefs an ember from the previous fire went airborne into the woods.
+He says firefighter crews will be checking on the area every few hours and the South Carolina Forestry Commission will also be on the scene tonight to create a firebreak and prevent it from spreading.